sam-young-econ/sam-young-econ.github.io/_pages/about.md

   - /about.html
 ---

 I am an applied economist with 7+ years of work experience.
 I received my Ph.D. in Economics from UC San Diego in 2017, with my dissertation focusing on the economics of education.
-From 2017 to 2025, I worked at Amazon/AWS, using both experiments and econometric techniques to analyze the effects of strategic initiatives.
+From 2017 to 2025, I worked at Amazon/AWS, using both experiments and econometric techniques to analyze business initiatives.
 Outside of school and work, I have conducted independent research on baseball and sports analytics.

 Layout and Contents
 ======